JaimeGalvezMartinez/ZenNetForge/README.md

 With this script you can configure an ubuntu system as if it were a gateway, being able to configure a DHCP server (with mac filter), Firewall, local DNS server, and more.

+A Script for set a Server for Enthusiasts

 ## Prerequisites